josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

     - if embedding size = 512, num_heads=n, head_dim=512/n
     - more heads, more perspectives, but each head is simpler
     - fewer heads, less perspectives, but each head is richer
-    - each head receives a slice of each token in the input sequence.
+    - each head receives a *slice of each input token*.
-- Why not **sending the whole embedding input into each head?**
+- Is it actually slicing each embedding token?
+  - Not really!!, `self.q = nn.Linear(embed_dim, head_dim)`, input dim is `embed_dim`, `W_Q` receives the whole thing, but we then are projecting `X * W_Q` to get `Q`, and this one is actually of a smaller size, cause `head_dim` output is embed_dim/n_heads.
+  - We take each token embedding and project it to W_Q, X*W_Q, and that way we get Q, which has 1/8th dimensionality reduction!!
+- Why not **having Q,K,V** of size `embed_dim*embed_dim`, instead of `embed_dim*1/n_heads`?
-  - all heads would learn similar patterns, we want them to specialize contains x information, the other 1/8th, etc?
+  - all heads would learn similar patterns, we want them to specialize contains x information, each head's projection learns different patterns of language
   - compute just grows absurdly, exponentially.
 (512*64, to 512*512)
   - It was tried is not better, MQA Google, GQA Llama 2
 - What's the **loss function**, what's the source of truth?